 Following the Flipped Learning principle, before the online lessons, students worked with learning tasks independently, e.g. watched online lectures, videos or read about the new subject, as planned in the pedagogical manuscript.
-E.g. based on a study guide, students were palpating bony landmarks and marked them to their partner which they then photographed and returned to the Moodle for the teacher to evaluate.
-Students felt that these learning tasks, during the remote teaching, improved their learning “Assignments and course materials were designed to support learning.”
+For example, based on a study guide, students were palpating bony landmarks and marked them to their partner which they then photographed and returned to Moodle for the teacher to evaluate.
+Students felt that these learning tasks during the remote teaching, improved their learning: “Assignments and course materials were designed to support learning.”

-Online lessons were broadcasted mostly via Collaborate LTI (Moodle tool).
-Usually, online lectures started with a discussion about theories or concepts of the topic.
-The Collaborate LTI includes easily used audience response system, i.e. polling tool which enabled fast iteration of core concepts or level of learning.
-It was also an easy way to activate all participants in the beginning of the lesson, eg. the teacher showed a pre-recorded video of a skill application which students then practiced remotely.
-Students told that it was important during remote lectures to be able to ask questions that had arisen with the pre-assignments.
+Students reported that it was important during remote lectures to be able to ask questions that had arisen with the pre-assignments.
 Students felt that the threshold to ask questions during online lessons was low: “Remote learning was useful because the questions to be considered were answered.”
 This way discussions and exchange of ideas arose easily.
-Students were also encouraged to exchange their own experiences of the discussed subjects during the online lessons in a similar way as in contact lessons.
+Students were also encouraged to exchange their own experiences of the discussed subjects during the online lessons in a similar way as for contact lessons.
 Flipped classroom and learning approach enabled students to deepen their learning together by discussions and teamwork during online lectures.

 Video materials supported students’ learning and with them most students were able to choose the time and place to practice skills with their classmates.
-During the remote teaching period, teachers provided or linked relevant videos to the Moodle e-learning environment for students to support their learning but students were also encouraged to find and share reliable and suitable material by themselves.
+During the remote teaching period, teachers provided or linked relevant videos to Moodle e-learning environment for students to support their learning.
+Students were also encouraged to find and share reliable and suitable material by themselves.
 It allowed students also to practice information retrieval and critical evaluation skills.
-In addition to the videos, teaching material was also in the text format to support different learners and this received positive feedback: “The materials were in the form of videos as well as readable texts, which was a good thing for learning.”
+In addition to the videos, teaching material was also in text format to support different learners and this also received positive feedback: “The materials were in the form of videos as well as readable texts, which was a good thing for learning.”

 Some students felt that it was easier to focus on learning in lessons online than during normal classes: “At home, I was able to focus better on listening.
 So, there were also positive aspects to remote teaching.”
 Some students wished that participation in some lessons remotely should be possible in the future as well because it gives students the freedom to choose a suitable place for studying.
 Students found that online lessons suited especially for theoretical topics but also that teachers were able to implement functionality to lessons.
 “Teaching was offered well and remote lessons were also functional.
 These could even be used in some form in the future.”

-In summary, a well-planned pedagogical manuscript implemented with flipped classroom and learning approach seems to work well also in remote teaching of physiotherapy theory and skills.
+In summary, a well-planned pedagogical manuscript implemented with flipped classroom and learning approach seems to work well for remote teaching of physiotherapy theory and skills.
 Carefully planned learning tasks and individual feedback are particularly important for learning.
 It supports the students’ learning process and enables the deepening of learning.

-Video and text material in theoretical and practical MSK topics seemed to support students’ learning and especially video material could be used more in the future.
-This experience confirmed that students are very capable in self-directed teacher-guided learning and are able to search and find appropriate, relevant and evidence-based learning material on MSK physiotherapy.
+Video and text material in theoretical and practical MSK topics seemed to support students’ learning and video material especially could be used more in the future.
+This experience confirmed that students are very capable in self-directed, teacher-guided learning, and are able to search and find appropriate, relevant and evidence-based learning material on MSK physiotherapy.
 They are also capable and keen to share learning material and learn from each other.
-After the three-month remote teaching period, the teachers also learnt to trust and give the responsibility of learning to students, they take it and learn regardless of the circumstances.
+After the three-month remote teaching period, the teachers also learned to trust and give the responsibility of learning to students, where they can take it and learn regardless of the circumstances.
 “The teacher can only open the door; the student must walk in and discover” (Anonymous).